Skip to main content

 (iv) A SVRS that is properly installed.

-(t) All equipment, chemical and other storage areas shall be maintained in a clean condition, free from any hazards and accessible only to authorized personnel in accordance with paragraph (Q)(1) of rule 3701-31-05.1 of the Administrative Code.
+(t) All equipment, chemical and other storage areas will be maintained in a clean condition, free from any hazards and accessible only to authorized personnel in accordance with paragraph (Q)(1) of rule 3701-31-05.1 of the Administrative Code.

 (a) Not less than five feet on either side for diving boards one meter or less in height; or